X-Men: Eve of Destruction: Synopsis

 After Colossus sacrifices himself to cure the Legacy Virus, Magneto becomes obsessed with the death of the X-Men and what he felt was Xavier's inability to keep Colossus (who had lost his family due to the Legacy Virus and anti-mutant forces) from dying for the sake of mutantkind.

 Magneto attacks the X-Mansion, kidnapping Xavier and taking him to Genosha, where he crucifies his former friend and places a device on Xavier's skull that neutralizes his powers.
 He then begins a ruthless campaign of recruiting mutants for Genosha's armies.
 Magneto also agrees to let reporter Trish Tilby visit Genosha.
 During a one-on-one interview, Magneto announces that with Genosha free of the taint of the Legacy Virus, that the country will begin taking action to secure the planet for mutants.
 He dares humanity to attack his country pre-emptively.

 Magneto's actions come as the X-Men are at their weakest point in terms of strength.
 Storm, Beast, Rogue, Psylocke, Sage, Bishop, and Thunderbird have left the United States to find the diaries of Rogue's foster mother Irene Adler (the precognitive mutant Destiny).
 With Cable and Shadowcat retired and Angel on a leave of absence, only Jean Grey, Wolverine, and Cyclops are left to deal with Magneto's latest power play and the kidnapping of Charles Xavier.

 While Wolverine and Cyclops sneak into Genosha to help Polaris with getting Genoshan humans to safety, Jean Grey gathers a varied team of mutants.
 Two are neophyte civilians code-named Omerta and Wraith.
 Jean recruits Alpha Flight member Northstar and the mutant strong-woman and Magneto supporter Joanna Cargill, who Jean brainwashes into becoming an X-Man.
 Sunpyre, a stranger to Jean, appears instead of the expected help of Sunfire.
 The situation is so extreme Jean accepts her help anyway.
-Omerta and Northstar literally come to blows, as Omerta is prejudiced against Northstar's homosexuality.
+Omerta and Northstar come to blows, as Omerta is prejudiced against Northstar's homosexuality.